26th Annual Healthcare Summit Medicine 3.0: Healthspan, Artificial Intelligence and Genomics May 25-26, 2026, Vancouver, BC

 Dr. Catalina Lopez-Correa

-Co-Chair, Global Genomics Network for Education and Training (GGNET)
+Co-Chair, Global Genomics Network for Education and Training (GGNET); Founder, Global Gene

 Jenn McRae